manifestonosuke/Salt/README.md

-# Presentation
+#Presentation
 This is a salt configuration to mainly configure linux workstation.

-A choice of profile based on "type" grain like (work or home in this tree)
+Some specifics are set with a profile like work or home
 '''python
 grains:
   type: work